 Have you ever thought to stop and celebrate the doctors that work tirelessly to keep us healthy?
 What about the weather people who inform you of the daily forecast so you don’t walk out the door without a jacket when it’s freezing?
 In addition to all of the other holidays we celebrate at National Today, we find it’s important to celebrate those who provide us services, essential or not, every single day.
 There are over 30 career holidays, so nearly every month allows us a chance to celebrate someone new!

 Where did career holidays come from?

-To answer this question, we have to go back to the beginning of time (well, at least, as we know it).
-For thousands of years, humans could only complete all the tasks that were necessary for them to survive—they weren't allowed to develop any special skills.
+To answer this question, we have to go back to the beginning of time (well, at least as we know it).
+For thousands of years, humans only completed the tasks that were necessary for them to survive.
+There were no opportunities to develop expertise in fields of interest.

 Submit your favorite career holidays

 Do you see a career missing from this list?
 We welcome holiday submissions over on our holiday submission page.
 Be prepared to share a bit of history about the holiday.
 We'd also love if you could give us a track record of media coverage (it's a great way to prove your holiday is celebrated).
 If your holiday passes those requirements, we'd love to hear from you!